allegory-software/allegory-sdk/PROGRAMMING.md

 ## Modules

 Don't use `module()`, it's not necessary.
-Just make things global, that's ok, it forces you find good names and it makes user code easier to read because there's no renaming involved, everybody knows one thing.
+Just make things global, that's ok, it forces you to find good names and it makes user code easier to read because there's no renaming involved, everybody knows one thing.

 ## Submodules